antonio-fr/SigVanity/README.md

 You can enter an optional argument, the argument must be a FirstBits address like 1xxx or 3xxx

 Example:

+    python2.7 SigVanity.py

+will generate a standard Bitcoin address

+    python2.7 SigVanity.py m

+will generate a Multisig 2-to-3 Bitcoin address

     python2.7 SigVanity.py 1BTE

 will search for a Bitcoin address starting with "1BTZ"

-    python2.7 SigVanity.py 3BTE (not yet implemented)
+    python2.7 SigVanity.py 3BTE

-will search for a P2SH address starting with "3BTE", and will give out 3 Bitcoin standard addresses.
+will search for a 2-to-3 P2SH address starting with "3BTE", and will give out 3 Bitcoin standard addresses.

+Some code files come from pybitcointools from VButerin Copyright (c) 2013 Vitalik Buterin

-Random source for key generation :
+Random source for key generation initialization:

 * CryptGenRandom in Windows
 * /dev/urandom   in Unix-like

-First version without any P2SH capabilities, only works with standard Bitcoin "1xxx" "addresses.
+## To Do

+* Add argument handling to choose number of keys
+* Input external public keys (existing address)
+* Use pybitcointools for standard address generation

 Licence :